 Brandon Auerbach '21

 At St. John’s Law, Brandon is a staff member on the American Bankruptcy Institute Law Review, an executive board member of the Real Property Law Society, and a teacher’s assistant for Legal Writing.
 Brandon graduated cum laude from Binghamton University with a Bachelor of Science in Financial Economics.
 In Spring of 2019, Brandon received the Dean’s Award for Excellence in Legal Writing.
 During Brandon’s 1L summer, he worked at Ahmuty, Demers, and McManus, where he helped firm partners and associates with litigation and trial preparation.
 Additionally, Brandon assisted with blockchain, legal, and international research, while working as a research assistant at the Mattone Institute.
 In fall of 2019, Brandon began working at Shiryak, Bowman, Anderson, Gill & Kadochnikov, a firm specializing in Real Estate and Bankruptcy matters.
+Currently, Brandon is working at the Consumer Justice for the Elderly Clinic, an in-house clinic at the law school.
 As a part of the real estate fellowship program, Brandon hopes to further his career interests and contribute to the St. John’s Law community.

 Joseph Carlo '20